 Hartsfield Elementary School

 Oak Ridge Elementary SchoolPineview Elementary SchoolRiley Elementary School

 Griffin Middle SchoolNims Middle School

 Leon County Public Schools is pleased to announce the return of the 21st Century Program Fall/Spring Academic programming for students!

 Students will have the opportunity gain literacy and social skills through programs, and activities, such as youth development activities, drug and violence prevention programs, counseling programs, art, music, dance, drama, health and recreation programs, technology education programs, certifications and character education programs.

 The program is free of charge and snack or supper will be provided to the students.
-The program will begin on August 7, 2017 and ends through May 31, 2018.
-The 21st CCLC Program will follow the 2017-18 School District Calendar.
+The program will begin on August 13, 2018 and ends through May 31, 2019.
+The 21st CCLC Program will follow the 2018-19 School District Calendar.
 School Sites will be open during Early Release Days and closed during the districts scheduled Holidays and Teacher Planning Days.
-More information about the Summer 21st CCLC Program will be coming soon!

 Registration is limited at each site, please contact your student’s school to register today!

 We are also pleased to announce our intent to apply for the 21st CCLC program for Sabal Palm and Springwood Elementary Schools.
 Parents and students will be notified upon approval.